Archaic Greek sculpture: Architectural decoration

 The example of this sanctuary was soon followed in other regions, which also began to explore other uses for sculpture.
 In the colony of Corcyra, antefixes with human heads and water drains in the shape of animal heads were developed, which soon reached a level of excellence in the decoration of the local temple dedicated to Hera, impressive for its continuous frieze composed of wide-eyed faces alternating with lions with open mouths.
 By the mid-6th century BC figurative decoration on sacred buildings was common practice throughout Greece, with important examples in several places, such as the sanctuaries of Apollo in Aegina, of Hera in Olympia, of Artemis in Ephesus, and the Acropolis of Athens, where a gigantomachia of colossal dimensions was erected.
 At the same time, similar solutions were beginning to be applied in civil constructions.

-In the late archaic phase, the friezes of the Treasure of Syphnos are particularly interesting, in the sanctuary of Apollo at Delphi, which show a very advanced degree of compositional fluency and technical skill, which in many respects prefigure classical art.
-The ultimate and most brilliant flowering of Archaic architectural sculpture are the pediments of the Temple of Aphaea at Agina, completed around 500-480 BC.
-Their figures are of enormous refinement and elegance in finish and lines, and the variety of postures and solutions of movement, the detailing of anatomy, and the suggestion of diversified emotional expressions, despite the invariable Archaic smile, introduce notes of drama precursory to the developments of the psychological art of the Severe style and Hellenism.
+In the late Archaic phase, particularly interesting are the friezes of the Treasury of Syphnos, in the sanctuary of Apollo at Delphi, which show a very advanced degree of compositional fluency and technical skill, which in many respects prefigure Classical art.
+The ultimate and most brilliant flowering of Archaic architectural sculpture are the pediments of the Temple of Aphaea at Agina, completed around 500–480 BC.
+Their figures are of enormous refinement and elegance in finish and lines, and the variety of postures and solutions of movement, the detailing of anatomy, and the suggestion of diversified emotional expressions, despite the invariable Archaic smile, introduce notes of drama precursory to the developments of the psychological art of the Severe style and of Hellenistic sculpture.
 Its sculptural ensembles are considered one of the finest achievements of Greek art of all time.